loosely-covered/set-lists/README.md

 for each Set List.  **Please be patient**; it may take a few minutes for the PDF to get generated.

-If using VSCode locally, the `.vscode/tasks.json` file enables building an open Set list with Cmd-Shift-B.
+If using VSCode locally, the `.vscode/tasks.json` file enables building an open Set list with Cmd-Shift-B.  To create a Master Set List locally, run `ls ./lead-sheet/*.md > 2020-01-04-Master.md`.